 Accidents with Vehicles with Big Blind Zones

-Many accidents occur because drivers fail to check their blind spots before making turns, changing lanes, backing up, or performing similar maneuvers behind the wheel.
-In fact, vehicle blind zones cause many types of accidents and injuries.
-According to consumer reports, blind zones are responsible for at least 50 children being backed over each week, two of which die.
+Many accidents occur because drivers fail to check their blind spots before making turns, changing lanes, backing up, or performing any number of similar maneuvers behind the wheel.
+In fact, vehicle blind zones cause many types of accidents that often result in very serious injuries, including death.
+According to Consumer Reports, blind zone accidents are responsible for at least 300 people dying each year from being backed over, most of whom include children and the elderly.

 The fact that you were involved in an accident with a vehicle with a large blind zone may be an important factor in your case.
-It’s more likely that the driver failed to see you, and/or caused the accident by failing to account for the vehicle’s large blind zones.Types of Vehicles with Large Blind Zones
+It is very likely that the driver failed to see you and caused the accident by failing to account for the vehicle’s large blind zones.Types of Vehicles with Large Blind Zones

-A blind zone, or blind spot, is the area that a person can’t see from the driver’s seat.
-Rather than creating smaller blind spots—and making vehicles safer—vehicle trends have actually caused blind zones to become larger and more common on roads today.
-Large vehicles with much bigger blind zones than other passenger cars (namely SUVs and pickups) continue to be popular, and modern styling features, such as thick pillars, high rear decks, and short rear glass, often create significant and dangerous blind zones.Front-end Blind Zones
+A blind zone, or blind spot, is the area that a person is not able to see from the driver’s seat.
+Rather than creating smaller blind spots—and making vehicles safer—recent trends in vehicle design have actually caused blind zones to become larger.
+These days, large vehicles (namely SUVs and pickups) which have much bigger blind zones, compared to passenger cars, continue to be popular and have an ever increasing presence on the roads.
+These vehicles oftentimes have modern styling features, such as thick windshield and window pillars, high rear decks, and short rear glass, all of which create even more significant and dangerous blind zones.Front-end Blind Zones

 Negligently operating a vehicle with large blind zones is dangerous, and drivers who do so should be held accountable for injuries they cause.
-If you have been involved in a blind zone accident, please contact the Atlanta personal injury lawyers at Katz Wright Fleming Dodson & Mildenhall LLC at (404) 460-0101 to talk with an experienced member of our legal team.
+If you have been involved in a blind zone accident, please contact the Atlanta personal injury lawyers at Katz Personal Injury Lawyers at (404) 460-0101 to talk with an experienced member of our legal team.